NERC-CEH/RainfallQC/docs/tutorials.rst

 When this is the case, you need to have a metadata file to store filepaths.
 You can then use the `get_ids_of_n_nearest_overlapping_neighbouring_gauges <rainfallqc.utils.html#rainfallqc.utils.neighbourhood_utils.get_ids_of_n_nearest_overlapping_neighbouring_gauges>`_ function to select only the nearest gauges to load in.
-See an example below where we assume all the CSVs look like Example data 1 and the metadata like Example metadata 1.
+See an example below where we assume all the CSVs look like example data 1 and the metadata like example metadata 1.

 .. code-block:: python
     :caption: Making a pl.DataFrame of only nearby gauges to a target gauge